wp-plugins/todo-plugin/readme.txt

 == Screenshots ==

 == Upgrading ==
-If you are upgrading from v0.1 to v0.2.2, go to the ToDo -Add page and use this to DROP your table.You will lose all ToDo data and settings!
+If you are upgrading from v0.2.2 to v0.3, go to the ToDo -Add page and use this to DROP your table.You will lose all ToDo data and settings!
 After you press the button, you may get an error.
 It is expected.
 Deactivate the plugin and activate it again to recreate your tables.
+In the future, we'll do a better job of this.

 == Uninstalling ==
 1. Go to the ToDo -Add page and use the button in the Advanced section to DROP your table.You will lose all ToDo data and settings!
 After you press the button, you may get an error.
 It is expected.